bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 pval = res.pvalues[1]
 ```

-### Step 1: Extend this test to all genes
+#### Step 1.4: Extend this test to all genes

-- Write a for-loop in Python to extend this test to all genes in your matrix.
-- Store the slopes and p-values, along with the associated gene names in one or more data structures (pandas DataFrame, arrays, ..., ?)
-- Use the [Benjamini-Hochberg procedure](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.fdrcorrection.html) to determine which genes are sex-differentially expressed at an FDR of 10%
+Write a for-loop in Python to extend this test to all genes in your matrix.
+For each gene that you test, store the slopes and p-values, along with the associated gene names in one or more data structures (pandas DataFrame, arrays, ..., ?).
+Use the [Benjamini-Hochberg procedure](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.fdrcorrection.html) to determine which genes are sex-differentially expressed at an FDR of 10%.

-### Step 2: Repeat the analysis from Step 1 with PyDESeq2
+### Exercise 2: Repeat differential expression testing with PyDESeq2

 First load the data into a PyDESeq2 object:
 ```